-Merit-based Incentive Payment System (MIPS) is part of Quality Payment program, which implements provisions of the Medicare Access & CHIP Reauthorization Act of 2015 (MACRA).
+Merit-based Incentive Payment System (MIPS) is part of the Quality Payment program, which implements provisions of the Medicare Access & CHIP Reauthorization Act of 2015 (MACRA).
 Let’s take a look at MIPS considerations for a Radiology practice.

 For radiologists, participating in the first performance year evolves three options – test, partial, and full.

 MIPS will begin to take effect for Medicare physician reimbursement in 2019 but those payment adjustments will be determined by performance reported for 2017, which is being termed a ‘transitional year’ for the program.
 The reporting period for 2017 has been lowered to a minimum of 90 days rather than a full year for all of the MIPS categories.
 It is expected that MIPS will be in full effect for 2018.
 The Medicare payment adjustment in 2019 will be based on submitting data and the radiologist’s performance for the following MIPS categories in 2017:

 The key idea here is the assessment of the value of care given to patients.
 The following areas need to focused on: clinical care, patient safety, care coordination, patient and caregiver experience, prevention and population health, and affordable care.
 The idea behind this is to promote and ensure high clinical proficiency, professional diligence, and thoroughness.

 Radiologists have focused for decades to create ways to lower radiation dose and using techniques, such as “Image Wisely” and using calculation methods to administer the lowest possible diagnostic quality dose for adult CT scans is critical.
 Similarly, they must report the radiation dose/time for fluoroscopic procedures.
 The radiologist should report to Radiation Dose Index Registry all necessary events.